Veganism: Plant milk and dairy product alternatives

 Plant milks—such as soy milk, almond milk, cashew milk, grain milks (oat milk, flax milk and rice milk), hemp milk, and coconut milk—are used in place of cow or goat milk.
 (Note: Plant-milk brands include Dean Foods' Silk soy milk and almond milk; Blue Diamond's Almond Breeze, Taste the Dream's Almond Dream, and Rice Dream; and Plamil Foods' Organic Soya and Alpro's Soya.
 Vegan ice-creams include Swedish Glace, Food Heaven, Tofutti, Turtle Mountain's So Delicious and Luna & Larry's Coconut Bliss.)
 Soy milk provides around 7 g (1/4oz) of protein per cup (240 mL or 8 fl oz), compared with 8 g (2/7oz) of protein per cup of cow's milk.
 Almond milk is lower in dietary energy, carbohydrates, and protein.

 Neither plant milk nor cow milk should be used as a replacement for breast milk for babies.
 Babies who are not breastfed may be fed commercial infant formula, normally based on cow milk or soy.
 The latter is known as soy-based infant formula or SBIF.

 Butter and margarine can be replaced with alternate vegan products.
 Vegan cheeses are made from seeds, soybeans, coconut oil, tapioca, and rice, among other ingredients; and can replicate the meltability of dairy cheese.
 Nutritional yeast is also a common substitute for the taste of cheese in vegan recipes.
 Dairy yoghurt can be replaced with plant-derived products such as soy yoghurt.
 Various types of plant cream have been created to replace dairy cream, and some types of imitation whipped cream are non-dairy.

 In the 2010s and 2020s, a number of companies have genetically engineered yeast to produce cow milk proteins, whey, or fat, without the use of cows.
-These include Perfect Day, Novacca, Motif FoodWorks, Remilk, Final Foods, Imagindairy, Nourish Ingredients, and Circe.
+These include Perfect Day, Novacca, Motif FoodWorks, Remilk, Final Foods, and Circe.